cocos/cocos-engine/native/README.md

 Coding format and coding style
 ---------------------------------

 The coding format file is `.clang-format`, and the coding style fomat file is `.clang-tidy`.
 Please use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the codes and use [clang-tidy](http://clang.llvm.org/extra/index.html) to fix the coding style before commiting codes.
+See the [linter auto-fix guide](docs/LINTER_AUTOFIX_GUIDE.md) for more information.

 Documentations
 --------------------------------